 Our last stop of the day will be a guided tour of the ancient maritime port of Fowey, where you'll get a chance to wander the narrow streets before we head back to your hotel.

-These are private tours with your own guide and transport.
-We can carry up to 8 passengers.
-All entrance fees are included in the price of the tour.
-All you need is a little money for a delicious Cornish Pasty, or maybe a fresh Crab sandwich, or how about a Cornish Cream Tea?
+These are private tours with your own guide and transport, and we can carry up to 8 passengers.
+Entrance fees are not included so you'll need to pay them as we go.
+You'll also need a little money for a delicious Cornish Pasty, or maybe a fresh Crab sandwich, or how about a Cornish Cream Tea?

 We'll start the day in Cornwall's capital city of Truro.
 The smallest city in England, and with a cosmopoiitan mix of shops, cafes, bars and restaurants, set amidst cobbled streets and grand buildings, it's worthy of a stop.
 You'll even have time to see the beautiful Victorian Cathedral.
 We are heading South today, and the next stop on route is the old thatched pub on the esturay at Restronguet called the Pandora.
 One of the finest places for a morning coffee, sitting on the pontoon on the water.... stunning.